tusharjoshi03/Image-Classification-Using-Convolutional-Neural-Network/README.md

-# Image Classification Using Convolutional Neural Network
+# Street View House Number Image Classification Using CNN

 This project aims to classify images from Google's SVHN dataset into ten different classes of numbers (0-9) in order to identify house numbers from the given input images.